llm-operator/docs/docs/source/jupyter_notebook.rst

 Jupyter Notebook
 ================

-LLM Operator allows users to run a Jupyter Notebook in a Kubernetes cluster.
+LLMariner allows users to run a Jupyter Notebook in a Kubernetes cluster.
 This functionality is useful when users want to run ad-hoc Python scripts that requires GPU.